16 Jan Diverse group of judges, investors to screen entries for 2020 Governor’s Business Plan Contest

 Judges provide feedback to contestants throughout the contest’s four phases.
 A separate group of contest mentors includes experts from the UW-Extension’s Center for Technology Commercialization and SCORE.
 Mentors are available for questions from contestants throughout the contest.

 Designed to encourage entrepreneurs in the startup stage of tech-bases businesses in Wisconsin, the contest leads to valuable public and media exposure for the top business plans and helps spur economic growth in the state.
-Once again, finalists will share in more than $150,000 in cash and in-kind prizes.
+Once again, finalists will share in about $150,000 in cash and in-kind prizes.

 Past finalists have launched companies that have raised $200 million in grants, loans and private equity financing – all while creating jobs and economic value for Wisconsin.